pulumi/docs/content/compliance/pci-dss-aws-api-gateway.md

 ---
 # This file is auto-generated.
 Any alterations made within are subject
 # to being overwritten.
-title: PCI DSS Compliance for AWS API Gateway
+title: How to Achieve PCI DSS Compliance for AWS API Gateway
 cloud: AWS
 layout: "pci-dss"
 slug: pci-dss-aws-api-gateway